scipy/scipy/doc/source/dev/toolchain.rst

  mid-block variable declarations   Declare variables at the top of block
 ================================  ========================================================

+For C++, we currently suggest that anything beyond C++11 is going to be impossible for a very long time because of ecosystem support restrictions.

 Fortran Compilers
 -----------------

-[*What is the requirement on a Fortran compiler*]
+Generally, any well-maintained compiler is likely suitable. gfortran >= 4.8.0, ifort, or flang can be used to build SciPy.

 Cython Compiler
 ---------------

 SciPy always requires a recent Cython compiler.
-As of v1.12.0, the minumum version is 0.28.5?
-0.29?
+As of v1.2.0, the minumum version is 0.29.0

-Numpy
+NumPy
 -----
 SciPy depends on NumPy but releases of SciPy are not tied to releases of NumPy.
-SciPy attempts to be compatible with the 4 previous releases of NumPy.
+SciPy attempts to be compatible with at least the 4 previous releases of NumPy.
 In particular, SciPy can not rely on features of just the latest NumPy, but needs to be written using what is common in all of those 4 releases.